sirajahmed047/ai-workshop/README.md

 ## Project Overview

-The GenAI Bootcamp is a 1.5-month hands-on program designed for college students who want to master Generative AI.
+The GenAI Bootcamp is a 6 weeks hands-on program designed for college students who want to master Generative AI.
 The bootcamp features:

 - Training from 4 experienced software engineers (from FAANG, Fortune 100 companies, and a leading health data company)
 - In-person training with live doubt sessions